By Costa Rica specialist Michael

 Beach time at Esterillos

-If you’re heart’s set on spending some time decompressing on a beach, I’d do this in the middle of a honeymoon, saving the Osa Peninsula (more on that, soon) for the finale ultimo.
+If your heart’s set on spending some time decompressing on a beach, I’d do this in the middle of a honeymoon, saving the Osa Peninsula (more on that, soon) for the finale ultimo.

 Costa Rica has a choice of two coastlines and various good (if busy) beaches.
 For a real retreat, I’d go to Esterillos, a four-and-a-half-hour drive from Arenal.
 It’s a small town with little more than a couple of sodas (restaurants), but its beach has silky gray sand that’s lined with palms and dotted in places with shallow rockpools.